romi/RL_NBV/README.md

 If you want more build options (specific branches, tags...etc), type `./build.sh --help`.

-## Run the docker image
+## Run the docker image and launch the virtual scanner
 In the docker directory, you will find also a script named `run.sh`.
 By default, a docker container will run with this following port mapping (5000:5000).
 You can also map a volume with `-v` option.

-E.g. `./run.sh -v /abs/host/dir:/abs/container/dir`
+E.g. `./run.sh -v /home/(username)/data/dataset_arabidopsis3d:/home/(username)/data/dataset_arabidopsis3d`

 To show more options, type `./run.sh --help`

+In the container, launch the virtual scanner
+...
+   cd RL_NBV/scanner
+   sh vscanner_launch.sh
+...

+## Connect to the docker image and launch the learning

+In another shell, run
+...
+docker container ls
+...
+and get the id of the container where the scanner runs.
+Then connect to the same container:
+...
+docker exec -it container_id /bin/bash
+...
+and run the learning
+...
+cd RL_NBV/recons
+python3 train.py
+...